andyearnshaw/intern-systemjs-loader/README.md

             'plugin-babel': '/node_modules/systemjs-plugin-babel/plugin-babel.js',
             'systemjs-babel-build': '/node_modules/systemjs-plugin-babel/systemjs-babel-browser.js'
         }
-    }
+    },

+    excludeInstrumentation: true
 ```

-You should also disable instrumentation of any ES modules as Istanbul fails hard if it tries to cover them.
+Disabling instrumentation of any ES modules is necessary as Istanbul fails hard
+if it tries to cover them.

+### Troubleshooting

+PhantomJS appears to hang without throwing errors if an ES module has a syntax
+error.
+Use ChromeDriver instead of PhantomJS if testing locally.